 In defining and formulating these standards, an extensive review was performed of work done by IATI and OECD in data collections across UN entities.
 The link between the functions and the OECD-DAC purpose codes are included in the user guidance.
 The OECD-DAC purpose codes are also part of the IATI standards.
+Moreover, in 2021 the list of UN System Functions was included as a Sector Vocabulary in the IATI code lists:

-5. What happens if expenses cannot be allocated to one of the categories?
+- Code 12 for UN System Function - 5.
+What happens if expenses cannot be allocated to one of the categories?